 When you have the desired amount of soil for your seeds, gently pack it down to remove any air pockets.
 Be gentle!

 Place the Seeds Near the Top of the Soil

 Place your seeds on top of the gently packed wet soil.
 You want your seeds near the top because they will start out so delicate and tiny.
 If you bury them too deep, they will just rot.
 You can just plant a few seeds at a time.
-If you are a Craft in Style Box Subscriber, you will have a lot of extra seeds in case you need to start again.
+If you are order an Herb Garden Starter Kit, you will have a lot of extra seeds in case you need to start again.
 Or you could make these DIY Seed Bombs!

 Place a Tiny Amount of Soil on Top